RMBaez/Event-Log-Analysis/README.md

 <p>
-Question 3 - First Malicious Email: What is the subject line?
+Question 3: What is the name of the new account?
 </p>
 <br />